quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 ?>
 {% endhighlight %}

 Tada!
 Now we have the database password.
 What do we look for next?
-Secret tokens for FaceBook!
+Secret tokens for Facebook!
 {% highlight php linenos %}
 → cat loginFB.php
 <?php